 Remote Desktop Gateway Services

-Remote Desktop Services: Acts as a platform for individual virtualized applications, providing secure mobile and remote desktop access, and providing end users the ability to run their applications and desktops from the cloud.
+- Remote Desktop Services: Acts as a platform for individual virtualized applications, providing secure mobile and remote desktop access.
+It provides end users with the ability to run their applications and desktops from the cloud.

 Implement Remote Desktop Gateway services with Microsoft Entra ID

 Explore the following resources to learn more about implementing Remote Desktop Gateway services with Microsoft Entra ID.